Best Tools in 2020 to Support Remote Work

 Communication is key for any remote team.
-Team members need to not only be aware of day-to-day changes but also feel connected to their coworkers and team leaders to stay engaged in their work.
+Team s need to not only be aware of day-to-day changes but also feel connected to their coworkers and team leaders to stay engaged in their work.
 Here are a couple of our favorites.

 - Slack.
 A top communication platform for many companies, Slack offers a better alternative to email.
 Featuring channels, or conversations organized by purpose, Slack helps teams streamline communication by having central spaces for certain topics.
 With dedicated channels, Slack ensures nothing gets lost in the shuffle.
 From one-on-one chats to group chats for project management or company news, Slack offers businesses consistent and reliable communication regardless of where work takes place.